ecoFw/review_mrio-land/report.md

     ## [18] "GLOBAL OVERVIEW OF CRUDE OIL USE: FROM SOURCE TO SINK THROUGH INTER-REGIONAL TRADE"
     ## [19] "ENERGY USE IN WORLD ECONOMY FROM HOUSEHOLD-CONSUMPTION-BASED PERSPECTIVE"

-Literature Reivew: Methods and Background
+Literature Review: Methods and Background
 =========================================

     kw <- gsub(";", "", unlist(strsplit(io.bdf[, "DE"], split = "; ")))